khchenTW/khchen-academic/content/event/sharing-insights-from-the-other-side-of-the-table-—-tyra-mentor-mentee-panel-2025/index.md

   According to the post-event survey, more than 90% of attendees gave full marks for satisfaction, length, relevance, speaker quality, and career development benefit.
 I’m thankful to the TYRA team, especially the moderator Meng-Hsuan, for the organization and their commitment to supporting early-career researchers.

-  📺 If you're curious, the full recording is available here (in Mandarin):
+  📺 If you're curious, the full recording is available below (in Mandarin).

-  🔗 YouTube Video: TYRA 2025 Panel Discussion

   Thank you again to TYRA for the opportunity and the beautifully crafted certificate of appreciation.
 I’m excited about future interactions and collaborations.
 Let's continue building a strong ecosystem that supports students from pre-application to post-graduation, just as Project TYRA envisioned.